Brianzchen/particle/README.md

      *
      * Default: false
      */
-    "checkInstalls": boolean,
+    "check_installs": boolean,
     /**
      * Whether all/some dependencies should be the same across all packages
      * in the project.
      *
-     * Default: false
+     * Default: true
      */
-    "syncDependencies": boolean | Array<string>,
+    "sync_dependencies": boolean | Array<string>,
   }
 }
 ```

-This allows a monorepo to not strictly run with JS based tooling and means you aren't expected to have a root `package.json` file.
+This allows a monorepo to not strictly run with JS based tooling and means you aren't expected to have a root `package.json` file; although particle will still scan a root `package.json` if one exists.

 Normally, many tools expect to be installed and executed from the root of the project.
 But they also generally provide ways to be executed from a separate directory.
 For tools like this, we instead recommend you create one or many workspaces to run tools against the root or some other directory.